Movement-2016/Concierge/README.md

 *build* is a continuous build option - it will set up watches and rerun build elements as file changes are saved.
-`npm run build-stage` is a one time build option for poduction.
+`npm run build-stage` is a one time build option for production.

 ### Development Server